Shahid0120/MATH2301-numerical-analysis/README.md

 # MATH2301 - Numerical Anlysis
-This repository contains Finding Numerical Roots using Euler Method, Runge–Kutta methods
+This repository is absed a project for finding Numerical Roots using Euler Method, Runge–Kutta methods